ADD CONDITION

 Pregnancy

-Pregnant patients, those who are breastfeeding, or women intending to become pregnant should not use this medication.
+Pregnant patients, those breastfeeding, or women intending to become pregnant should not use this medication.
 The potential risks associated with the use of this drug during pregnancy have not been established, and its safety profile in this population remains unclear.
 Therefore, healthcare professionals are advised to counsel patients on the importance of avoiding this medication during pregnancy and while breastfeeding.

 Lactation